On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Signaling for EC-OIC and BC-OIC

 }

-{We remind that calculation of parameters $v_{\nt}^{*}$, $v_{\nt-1}^{*}$, $\cdots$, and $v_2^*$ is accomplished by solving equations~\eqref{eq:145}}, which needs the SLT $\pi_{\scriptscriptstyle\!
+{We remind that the parameters $v_{\nt}^{*}$, $v_{\nt-1}^{*}$, $\cdots$, and $v_2^*$ are solutions to equations~\eqref{eq:145}}, which needs the SLT $\pi_{\scriptscriptstyle\!
 R_{i-1}^*}(t)$ (given in~\eqref{eqn:94}) of the remainder part $R_{i-1}^*$ in each step.
-In what follows, we present an alternative perspective {on} the greedy decomposition via partitioning the interval $[0,1)$, and {calculation of desired parameters is} only based on the SLT of $S$.\footnote{By convention, we adopt a left-closed-right-open interval $[0,1)$ {for a unified representation of sets obtained by finite union and set difference in this section.}}
+In what follows, we present an alternative perspective {on} the greedy decomposition via partitioning the interval $[0,1)$, and {show that the solutions to equations~\eqref{eq:145} can also be acquired} only based on the SLT of $S$.\footnote{By convention, we adopt a left-closed-right-open interval $[0,1)$ {for a unified representation of sets obtained by finite union and set difference in this section.}}

 \begin{proposition}[Interval partition] Let $S$ be an $(\mathbf{h},\bm{\alpha})$-decomposable random variable, $\kappa_{\nt}^*=v_{\nt}^*$, $\eta_{\nt}(\kappa)=\kappa+h_{\nt}$ and the interval $\mathcal{P}_{\nt}=\left[\kappa_{\nt}^*,\eta_{\nt}(\kappa_{\nt}^*)\right)$.
 For $i\in\{\nt,\cdots,2\}$, $\kappa_{i-1}^*$ is a solution to the equation